-Enter the amount of actual allowable transportation expenses paid directly by the taxpayer for moving the household goods and personal effects as well as an in-transit storage fees.
+Enter the amount of actual allowable transportation expenses paid directly by the taxpayer for moving the household goods and personal effects as well as any in-transit storage fees.

-Enter the amount out-of-pocket costs paid for qualifying expenses for travel, meals and lodging along the way, parking fees and tolls during the move.
+Enter the amount of out-of-pocket costs paid for during the move.
+Qualifying expenses include: travel, meals, lodging, parking fees, and tolls.